 I’ll just come out and say it.
-I didn’t like watching the Senate confirmation hearings this week, and I don’t understand why they had to be televised.
+I didn’t like watching the Senate confirmation hearings this week, and I don’t understand why they were televised.
 Televising them brought out the worst in people.
 The Democrats engaged in grandstanding, theatrics, and virtue signaling to such a degree that I felt embarrassed for them.
 Somebody had to be.
-They didn’t seem capable of it themselves.
 I was embarrassed not only for their behavior but because it was open mike night.
 There wasn’t a virtuoso among them, including the California contingent and New Jersey’s “Spartacus.”

 The hearings reminded me of neighborhood kids putting on a play for their parents.
 The Democrats didn’t wear capes or tiaras, but they acted childish enough to stomp out of the room when they didn’t get their way and hired underlings to act out until they were thrown out.
 The Republicans, like dutiful parents trying to make it to the final bows–the vote–stumbled along until Lindsey Graham’s hissy fit at the end.

 It is no secret that the sexual assault allegation served only as a vehicle to get to the real issue, which is the Supreme Court seat vacated by Anthony Kennedy.
 The Democrats are desperate to hold off the Republicans until the midterm elections, when they think they will take back the House, perhaps even the Senate, and save the seat for a liberal justice.
 It isn’t hard to figure out that Roe v.
 Wade lurks behind all of this.
 We have Harry Blackmun and his insistence on abortion as a fundamental right to thank for that.
 Blackmun, interestingly enough, was nominated by Richard Nixon.